salehmiri90/AnsibleCisOps/CIS_winserver2022_21H2/README.md

 ````
 cd /etc/ansible
 ````
-And then listing the contents with the 'll' command:
+And then listing the contents with the command:
 ````
 ll
 ````